 Bookmark & Share abound.

-Helpful individuals across the Internet have provided step-by-step "how to" guides and tutorials as well as general advice on installing OS X on everything from self-built desktop systems and notebooks to netbooks, tablets, and more.
+Helpful individuals have provided step-by-step "how to" guides and tutorials as well as general advice on installing OS X on everything from self-built desktop systems and notebooks to netbooks, tablets, and more.

-Preliminary tutorials to install the beta release of the forthcoming version of OS X, scheduled for release "this fall" -- OS X 10.10 "Yosemite" -- on a Hackintosh include:
+Quality tutorials to install the current version of OS X -- OS X 10.10 "Yosemite" -- using a number of different software tools on a Hackintosh include:

-Install OS X 10.10 Yosemite - An OS X 10.10 Yosemite Hackintosh installation guide from a helpful InsanelyMac forum member using the Clover EFI bootloader.
+Install OS X 10.10 Yosemite - An OS X 10.10 Yosemite Hackintosh installation guide for beginners from a helpful InsanelyMac forum member.
+Also see the "All-in-One Guide" from another helpful forum user.
+Both tutorials use the Chameleon bootloader.

 Yosemite Installation Guide - A detailed Yosemite Hackintosh installation guide from newcomer Skyline OS X based on InsanelyMac forum postings from "ikingblack" and "snatch" and enhanced by hands-on experience.